 The Linnaeus two-toed sloth commonly feeds on leaves, twigs, buds, fruits, and flowers.
 The Linnaeus two-toed sloth may occasionally consume insects.

-- The Linnaeus two-toed sloth is also referred to as the Southern two-toed sloth.
+- The Linnaeus two-toed sloth is called the Southern two-toed sloth.

 - They have two claws at the end of their limbs hence their name.